the13fools/lets-get-lost/README.md

 Content released under CC-SA-NC.

-If you would like to re-use content for commercial applications, please reach out.
+If you would like to re-purpose content or source for commercial applications, please reach out.

-<3
+<3 fool